swiftlang/swift-evolution/proposals/testing/NNNN-attachments.md

 /// A protocol describing a type that can be attached to a test report or
 /// written to disk when a test is run.
 ///
-/// To attach an attachable value to a test report or test run output, use it to
+/// To attach an attachable value to a test, pass it to ``Attachment/record(_:named:sourceLocation:)``.
+/// To further configure an attachable value before you attach it, use it to
-/// initialize a new instance of ``Attachment``, then call
+/// initialize an instance of ``Attachment`` and set its properties before
+/// passing it to ``Attachment/record(_:sourceLocation:)``.
+An attachable
-/// ``Attachment/attach(_:sourceLocation:)``.
-An attachment can only be attached
+/// value can only be attached to a test once.
-/// once.
 ///
 /// The testing library provides default conformances to this protocol for a
 /// variety of standard library types.
 Most user-defined types do not need to